How to Repurpose Webinar Content Into Marketing Assets

 The bigger issue is formatting.
 Auto-transcripts don’t identify speakers, don’t remove verbal tics, and don’t format the content in a way that reads naturally.
 When you’re trying to extract a quote for social media or pull a paragraph for a blog post, you’re constantly editing.
 What should be a quick copy-paste becomes a line-by-line review to make sure you’re not publishing something that misrepresents what your speaker actually said.

 Some teams manually clean up auto-generated transcripts.
 This works, but it’s time-intensive.
-Correcting a 45-minute transcript can take two to three hours, which reduces the efficiency of repurposing content in the first place.
+Correcting a 45-minute transcript can take two to three hours, which defeats the purpose of repurposing content in the first place.

-What You Can Build From One Clean Transcript
+The 5 Marketing Assets You Can Build From One Webinar

 None of this requires filming new content, scheduling new interviews, or starting from scratch.
 You already recorded it.
 You just need it in a format you can work with.